CMSC-100-2S-AY2024-2025/exer-01-html-and-css-yzzaesquivel/README.md

 6. Wait for it to deploy.
 Then you can have your GitHub page link for your website.

--------- Key Takeaways
+-------- Key Takeaways:
-Always keep your code organized and clean for better readability and easier editing of your website (something I'm still working out on).
+- Always keep your code organized and clean for better readability and easier editing of your website (something I'm still working out on).
 I had fun making this exercise since it's been a long time since I worked with HTML and CSS.